tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Beast Aspects

 You gain a number of beast aspects that you can activate while in Beast Form.
-The number of aspects you gain depends on your level, and whether you are an initiate, adept or master, as per the unified level progression table at the start of the druid chapter.
+The number of aspects you gain depends on your level, and whether you are an initiate, adept or master, as per the unified level progression .

 You can only have one beast aspect active at a time.
 Activating a beast aspect ends any other beast aspect you have active.